This article discusses Rift Valley fever, Ross River fever, Equine encephalitis, Powassan encephalitis, and Mayaro

 Persons with arboviral infections may be symptom-free or may have either mild or severe symptoms.
 Symptoms most commonly appear a few days to 1 month following exposure and include fever, weakness, rash, headache, depression, eye redness and pain, muscle and joint pain, sensitivity to light, and arthritis.
 Jaundice (yellowing of the skin and eyes), confusion, convulsions, and shock may also occur.

 Consequences of Infection

 Arboviral infections can lead to liver damage, brain damage, loss of vision, or clotting abnormalities, which may result in severe or fatal bleeding.

 Most arboviral infections require no medical attention, but severe symptoms will require hospitalization and investigation.
 Treatment is supportive.
 No vaccine or preventive drugs are available.

 Personal protective measures are the main prevention strategy.
 Apply repellent during peak mosquito biting activity times and treat outer clothing, boots, tents, and sleeping bag liners with permethrin (or other pyrethroid) when traveling in a very high-risk area for arboviral infections.
 Avoid places where an epidemic is occurring or where recent flooding and high temperatures encourage mosquito breeding.
 Remove containers with stagnant water (which can serve as breeding sites for mosquitoes) from the proximity of human habitation whenever possible.
-In areas with RVF, avoid contact with animal blood, bodily fluids, or tissue and avoid consuming unpasteurized milk or raw meat.
+In areas with RVF, avoid contact with animal blood, bodily fluids, and tissue, and avoid consuming unpasteurized milk or raw meat.
 Wear long, light-colored trousers tucked into boots when hiking to protect against tick bites.
 When camping, look for engorging ticks, paint them with kerosene, and remove them by the mouthparts with forceps, without squeezing the body.

 See Insect Precautions.